jcla490/personal-site/content/spirits/cognac/ttgv-jlp-95.md

 Full mouthfeel of lemon zest, pepper, and vanilla.
 Moderate finish with a generally pleasant aftertaste and warmth.

 ### Overall :clipboard:
 6/10.
 Although this cognac is enjoyable in every sense, it's a bit one dimensional, carrying the same notes from the nose to the palate and into the finish.
 I had hoped the proof would have yielded something with more discernible complexity.
-Still, you could drink this every day with great satisfaction
+Still, you could drink this every day with great satisfaction.

 ### Jazz Pairing :trumpet:
 <iframe src="https://open.spotify.com/embed/track/4Ti7XXjHWi4P3ygJ1GAZMn?utm_source=generator&theme=0" width="100%" height="80" frameBorder="" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>